 If you fancy trying a new relaxation technique, work with people who could benefit from some crochet magic or if you are interested in sharing your experiences with crochet please do not hesitate to do so on the GET INVOLVED page of this website where you can leave your own comments and stories.

 I am fully DBS checked and offer workshops in Timperley, South Manchester and Trafford Area.
-See below for list of workshops currently available:
+See below for list of workshops currently available (please note workshops are subject to availability and minimum numbers of participants):